Main illustration: Sonny Ross

 To put it another way, the ideal onboarding experience is a short, easy and frictionless path to finding value.

 New users who drop off during the onboarding process believe that the core value of a product isn’t worth the cost of continuing.
-The Rewired Group identified four forces that affect a user’s decision to choose and stick to a particular product:
+The Re-Wired Group, who under Bob Moesta helped pioneer the Jobs-to-be-Done framework, identified four forces that affect a user’s decision to choose and stick to a particular product:

 - The push to find a new solution due to current problems.